‘The Walking Dead’ Producer Reveals Initial Plan That Saw Maggie Shoot Negan

 “And, you know, obviously, Negan’s character had more of a journey and there was a lot more going on,” Nicotero explained further.

-And, that decision has, ultimately, paid out for The Walking Dead.
-Negan has grown considerably as a character after being captured by Rick.
-He has formed a bond with Rick’s daughter, Judith (Cailey Fleming), and has contributed to the communities.
+And, that decision had, ultimately, paid out for The Walking Dead.
+As a result, Negan had grown considerably as a character after being captured by Rick.
+He then formed a bond with Rick’s daughter, Judith (Cailey Fleming), and had contributed to the communities.
 Later, he was freed by Carol Peletier (Melissa McBride) and sent on a mission to kill Alpha (Samantha Morton), who was the head of the current protagonists, the Whisperers.
-Negan has also become a fan-favorite character with many fans.
+Negan had also become a fan-favorite character with many fans.

 As for how Negan’s story will continue when The Walking Dead returns remain to be seen.
 Currently, viewers are waiting for further news from AMC regarding when the Season 10 finale episode will air after social distancing rules prevented post-production work from being completed on the episode.